borzari/CMSSW_SPRACE_2018/README.md

 First we set the structure:

 `export SCRAM_ARCH=slc6_amd64_gcc630`

-This also can be included in the ~/.bash_profile or ~/.bashrc, the slc6 meanning that you set a machine with scientific linux 6 with c++ (gcc) 630.
+This also can be included in the ~/.bash_profile or ~/.bashrc, the slc6 meanning that you set a machine with scientific linux 6 with gcc structure 630.

 You can find out the existing releases installed on the local user interface by typing

-`scram list -a`
+`scram list -a CMSSW`

-or you can set first the SCRAM_ARCH and see which realease are avaiable using
+or you can set first the SCRAM_ARCH and see which realease are avaiable.
+How choose the CMSSW version you can see [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookWhichRelease#CmsswReleases)

-`scram list CMSSW`
+After setted the structure we can cal the CMSSW realease using:

+`cmsrel CMSSW_9_3_2`

+Now go to `CMSSW_9_3_2/src/` and use

+`cmsenv`

+`git cms-init`

+This last command will take some time to execute and will produce some long output, be patient.

+After that your CMSSW is ready to work :D. To finish, go to you home and type

+`echo $CMSSW_BASE`

+- 0) Paste the result of executing the above command in the form.